Michaelgwei86/kubernetes/Kubernetes/README.md

 - In the case of multiple pods running the same application, you need to maintain the labels and selector section with the same values. the service uses a random algorithm to route traffic to all pods with that same label.
-- If the pods are running on different nodes in the cluster, you can access it by calling the ip of any node in the
+- If the pods are running on different nodes in the cluster, you can access it by calling the IP of any node in the
 cluster.
 Service is a cluster-wide resource in k8s.

 ## 2. *ClusterIP*:

   A full-stack web app typically has a number of pods such as frontend pods hosting a web server, the backend hosting the app, and pods hosting a db.
-Kubernetes service can group all pod groups together and provide a single backend to access the pods. you can create another service for all pods running the db These pods for different applications can therefore be scaled like microservices without impacting the other.
+Kubernetes service can group all pod groups together and provide a single backend to access the pods. you can create another service for all pods running the DB These pods for different applications can therefore be scaled like microservices without impacting the other.
-  A separate svc for frontend, for backend, and for db.
+  A separate SVC for frontend, for backend, and for db.
-  - This type of service that allows communication between pods in a cluster is called cluster ip service.
+  - This type of service that allows communication between pods in a cluster is called cluster IP service.
 ```sh
 apiVersion: v1
 Kind: Service